 • Strengths and challenges in making large body movements, such as jumping, hopping, pedaling a tricycle or bicycle, and skipping

 Physical therapists work with families and caregivers to increase a child’s participation in routines of daily life that are challenging.
 They promote opportunities during free play and structured play to develop and practice the movement skills common to your child’s age group.
 Physical therapists work on increasing strength and coordination and walking safely and efficiently in all needed environments, such as negotiating stairs.
 Priorities may include developing imitation skills (eg, performing actions to songs like “Head, Shoulders, Knees, and Toes”) and indoor and outdoor play skills.
 Guidance is provided to include structure, routines, and physical boundaries to daily activities to promote positive behaviors.
-Physical Therapy in the School Years (Including Preschool): Ages 3 to 18

 Physical therapists work with parents and teachers to increase awareness about the impact of ASD on school functioning.
 They use the latest, most effective treatments based on medical evidence to minimize each child’s challenges and help make the school experience a positive one.
 Physical therapists recommend modifications and accommodations to support learning.
 Examples include using ball chairs to reduce “out-of-seat behaviors,” and using hula hoops, carpet squares, or specially placed seating to identify personal space.
 They provide whole-class movement breaks, and use strategies like “motor learning” to teach the movement skills needed to participate in social games and peer interactions.